Environmental Studies Major

 - Category 2.
 The capstone project may be a thesis submitted in general scholarship.
 The student must have a mentor for the thesis, and the topic must be approved by the ENVS advisor.

 Senior colloquium.
-The ENVS Senior Colloquium provides students opportunity to discuss, workshop, and improve their senior capstone projects.
-Each student will present either a live or video recorded report on their capstone work once each semester.
+The ENVS Senior Colloquium provides students the opportunity to discuss, workshop, and improve their senior capstone projects.
+Each student will present a live report on their capstone work once each semester.
 Before the presentation, the student will make available reading materials and questions they have about how to work through their most challenging issues.
 Students must be formally enrolled in the colloquium each semester of their senior year.
 Attendance at all senior colloquium classes is mandatory for all senior ENVS majors.